 Money from ICC or SFC is allocated to your group.
 This money is accessed through reimbursements only, or by using your group's index code.
 Submit a Request for Action form (found here http://www.sou.edu/su/sal/clubs/forms.html) to receive a check for money spent.
 The Request for Action form must have all expenditures explained, with itemized receipts attached.
 Under certain circumstances a club or organization may receive an advance, please contact the Student Life Office if you have questions.

 What if I want more money?

-For larger requests or requests for reoccurring yearly events, clubs and organizations could submit requests to the Educational Activities Advisory Committee (EAAC).
-EAAC funds requests that ICC can't fill, and the annual budgets for larger organizations.
-EAAC can fund large events such as dances, conferences, or guest speakers.
+For larger requests or requests for reoccurring yearly events, clubs and organizations could submit requests to the Student See Committee (SFC).
+SFC funds requests that ICC can't fill, and the annual budgets for larger organizations.

 What can I spend the money on?